magpaoa/magpaoa.github.io/README.md

 <h2>Current Projects:</h2>

 <p>Chex Quest HD
-Steam Link will be available when steam links are available...
+Steam Link will be available when steam links are available... <br />

 Mirror Match
-A 2D artillery shooter with a slight twist, will be added once it's in a confident alpha build
+A 2D artillery shooter with a slight twist, will be added once it's in a confident alpha build <br />

 Unnamed 2D Platformer
-A 2d platformer being made for a class, will be available once the class is completed</p>
+A 2d platformer being made for a class, will be available once the class is completed</p> <br />